 They wrote back to me within 24 hours.
 They were very polite and I was happy that they responded.
 Below I’ll outline their points, as well as my eventual counterpoints.

 - The resort fee has stayed the same since 2014 – OK.
 I understand that increases are normal in the industry.
 That’s fine with me.

-- They called the increase ‘slight’ – I pointed out that I have not had a 30% increase in salary since 2014 and guessed that most people, including their own staff, also have not.
+- They called the increase ‘slight’ – I pointed out that I have not had a 30% increase in salary since 2014.
+Who has?
 I know that it’s ‘only’ $6 per night, but from a percentage increase perspective, 30% is not slight.

-- The resort fee covers the use of wi-fi – I was fine with this.
-I’ve used their wi-fi and it’s never dropped, had weak signal, or been intrusive.
+- Wi-Fi – I was fine with this.
+I’ve used their wi-fi and it’s never dropped.
 So I am happy to pay for this.

-- The resort fee covers in room coffee – OK, I guess so though I usually go down to the Dunkin Donuts and get coffee, and judging by the lines, I’m guessing this is probably something most people do.
+- Coffee – OK, I guess so though I usually go down to the Dunkin Donuts and get coffee, and judging by the lines, I’m guessing this is probably something most people do.

 The Real Reason For Resort Fees